palachintosh/insta_bot/README.txt

 Login - this is you "regular" IG login

 Password:
+You has a two password options:
+    1. Write your regular password, like "mypass123@".
+    2. Input encrypted password in "auth.txt" file.
-Not your "original" password like "thisISmyPass123".
+        This one, is not your "original" password like "myPass123@".
 This is a string encoded by IG.
-You cat get it from any "Log in" request on instagram.
+You cat get it from any "Log in" request to Insta in browser console.
         Unfortunatly, I don't know this encoding yet.

+For this case i add enc_password parameter in "Login" class.
+If you would using pasword without encryption ("myPass123@") than leave parameter "enc_password" in False (default value).
+Another case - using enc_password=True with your encrypted password in auth.txt.

+In auth.txt it looks like this:
+#PWD_INSTAGRAM_BROWSER:<E>:<T>:pass
+Here - <E> param will be replaced on "10" if you use a enccrypted password or on "0" for password in text view.
+<T> - param just replaced on UNIX time in both cases.

 User ID this is the user id in Instagram.
 Smth like the string of nums: "443444040000".
 Another way - you can set the user ID in "insta_bot_manager.py" like parameter of __send__().